maunium/meowlnir/README.md

 The Synapse database connection can be skipped by leaving `type` and `uri` blank in the config.
 However, redacting messages from banned users will only work if you either provide a Synapse database or implement [MSC4194] on the server.

-You can technically point it at another server's database; it doesn't have to be the database of the server the bot is connected to.
+You can technically point it at another server's database too; it doesn't have to be the database of the server the bot is connected to.
+If doing that, ensure that the Synapse is in all the protected rooms so that it receives all events that may need to be redacted in the future.

 [MSC4194]: https://github.com/matrix-org/matrix-spec-proposals/pull/4194